tymyrddin/purple/source/docs/distribution-networks/operating-context/operations-and-cadence/operational-procedures-and-change.md

 ### Contractor access

-Contractor access is the most documented part of the appointment system: assessment and accreditation, recognised credentials, a key policy, an appointment register, metering-company access limits and heavy screening.
-Because that regime is contractor-specific, it is set out in full in [contractor management](contractor-management.md).
+[Contractor access](contractor-management.md) is the most documented part of the appointment system: assessment and accreditation, recognised credentials, a key policy, an appointment register, metering-company access limits and heavy screening.

 ### Emergency restoration